flopp999/NIBEUplink-Domoticz/README.md

 or

-Run in domoticz/plugins "sudo git clone https://github.com/flopp999/Tibber-Domoticz.git Tibber"
+Run in domoticz/plugins "sudo git clone https://github.com/flopp999/NIBEUplink-Domoticz NIBEUplink"

 ---
 You need to have some information to be able to use this plugin: